CartaHealthcare/tech-assessment-1/README.md

 1. **Discovers exports and their downloads** using the server API.
 2. **Processes CSV files** efficiently, taking into account file size and multiple downloads.
-3. **Produces summary statistics** across patients and totals, output as formatted JSON printed to stdout.
+3. **Produces counts of records** across patients and totals, output as formatted JSON printed to stdout.

 The expected JSON structure should look like this (aggregated across *all* downloads of